Doctor of Business Administration

 - Publish new knowledge in peer-reviewed business journals and conferences

-- Strengthen the reputation and quality of Robinson’s Executive Doctorate in Business program
+- Strengthen the reputation and quality of Robinson's Doctor of Business Administration program

 - Cultivate embedded relationships between businesses, and Robinson faculty and doctoral students